fluster-app/fluster-website/README.md

 Fluster is developed by David Dal Busco.

 The Fluster logo is a registered trademark of David Dal Busco, Zürich, Switzerland.
 Please contact [me](mailto:david@fluster.io) if you want to use it.

+The licence of several stock photos, notably used in the Fluster's blog, restricts their usage to David Dal Busco, Zürich, Switzerland.